Medicare Cardiac Rehabilitation Coverage

 Intensive Inpatient Program

-You can ask the potential rehabilitation center for an estimate of how much cardiac rehabilitation will cost.
-Although the costs can vary slightly, having an estimate can help you to budget.
+You can ask a facility for an estimate of how much cardiac rehabilitation will cost.
+Although the costs can vary slightly, having an estimate will help you to budget.

 How Long Does Medicare Pay for Cardiac Rehab?